Players on edge for record US$1.6 billion jackpot in Mega Millions drawing

 Anyone who hits all six numbers to win the jackpot can choose an immediate cash payment of US$904 million or receive the US$1.6 billion prize over 29 years.

-Before the last drawing on Friday the jackpot rose by several million dollars.
-Lottery officials said any increase in the US$1.6 billion jackpot would likely occur around midday on Tuesday.
+The Mega Millions jackpot and a Powerball lottery prize that stands at US$620 million, have spread lottery fever across the United States in recent days.

-The Mega Millions jackpot, along with a Powerball lottery prize that stands at US$620 million, has caused lotto fever to sweep across the United States over the last few days.
+On Tuesday morning, a few customers waited in line at a newsstand in the Port Authority Bus Terminal in New York City to purchase last-minute tickets.
+Fernando Chavez, 27, said if he wins he would immediately hire a financial adviser.

-"I'll never win, but you gotta give it a shot," Hank Kattan, 75, said in Manhattan on Monday.
-"I'd like to change my way of life."
+"I'd buy a few properties, get my family in order and share with my neighbourhood," said Chavez, who lives in the Harlem neighbourhood of Manhattan.

 Mega Millions set a record for lottery jackpots after nobody won the US$1 billion prize on Friday.
 The previous record was a US$1.586 billion jackpot for a Powerball drawing in 2016.